-While Bing and Google share many of the same SEO and ranking signals, there are a few key differences you should be aware of.
+While Bing and Google share many of the same SEO and ranking factors, there are a few key differences you should be aware of.
 Keep reading to find out what they are.

-Keywords are essential to any solid SEO strategy.
+Keywords are essential to any solid organic search strategy.
 But, you should know that there are a few differences between how Google and Bing understand keywords.

 Google employs what is known as semantic search to improve the accuracy of understanding a searcher’s intent.
 This has given Google the ability to not only examine keywords but also understand keyword context.